Niclnx/vector/website/docs/about/data-model.md

 ## Event Types

 Vector defines subtypes for events.
-This is necessary to establish domain specific requriements enabling interoperability with existing monitoring and observability systems.
+This is necessary to establish domain specific requirements enabling interoperability with existing monitoring and observability systems.

 <Jump to="/docs/about/data-model/log/">Log</Jump>